Use the Folio Builder panel menu to update, copy, and rename articles.

 This option determines whether an article is available in the Web Viewer when the article is shared and if Enable Article Preview is enabled.
 If the folio viewer version is v26 or later and the articles within that folio are updated in the Folio Builder panel, you can choose Free, Metered, or Protected.
 If the folio viewer version is v25 or earlier, you can choose Metered or Protected.

-- When an article is marked as Protected, it is not enabled for viewing in Web Viewer or in a retail folio with free preview on a device.
+- When an article is marked as Protected, it is not available for viewing in the web viewer or in a retail folio with article preview enabled.

-- When an article is marked as Metered, the article is uploaded to a server for viewing in Web Viewer on a computer.
-Customers can view Metered articles in Web Viewer unless they hit the paywall threshold set by the publisher.
+- When an article is marked as Metered, the article is uploaded to a server for viewing in the web viewer.
+Customers can view metered articles in the web viewer or in a retail folio with article preview enabled unless they hit the paywall threshold set by the publisher.

-- When an article is marked as Free (v26 and later only), the article is available for preview in a retail folio.
-In the Web Viewer, Free and Metered have the same effect in v26.
+- When an article is marked as Free (v26 and later only), the article is available for preview in the web viewer and in a retail folio with article preview enabled.
+Viewing free articles does not count against the paywall threshold.

 Allow Access to Entitlement Information

-If you have an Enterprise account, you can create an HTML article that displays different content for different users depending on how the folio was obtained.
-See Web Content overlays.
+You can create an HTML article that displays different content for different users depending on how the folio was obtained by referencing the Reading API.
+This option is also available for Web Content overlays.
+For more information, see the DPS Developer Center.

 If you divide a folio into sections such as Sports, Business, and Style, specify a section name for each article in the folio.
 The maximum number of characters for Section is 60.
 See Create Sections.